sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

-# Azure Security Center/ Microsoft Defender for Cloud
+# Exercise 01: Azure Security Center/ Microsoft Defender for Cloud
 ## Lab objectives
 In this lab, you will complete the following exercise:
 1. Exploring Microsoft Defender for Cloud